MariusZerni/project-4/README.md

 ## Overview

-Unlock was my fourth project, with General Assembly and the most complex project I've developed during the software engineering immersive course.
+Unlock was my last project with General Assembly and the most complex project I developed during the Software Engineering Immersive course.

-For this project I decided to create a platform where people can find help, support and advice on following their dream in career changing.
-First you have to create a profile.
-If you decied that you want to help other members you can create a mentor profile where you can motivate, share external documentation, offering guidance, chat via the platform.
+For this project I decided to create a platform where people can find support and advice on following their dream career.

-On this platform you can:
+The platform allows members to create a mentor or a mentee profile and share a personal story page.
+A mentor can share external documentation, offer guidance through a chat system via the platform.

+Main functionalities:

-- register
+- user register/login
-- create a profile (adding profile picture, motto, description)
+- creating a profile as a mentor or mentee (adding a profile picture, motto, personal story)
-- create a mentor profile, where members can subscribe
+- mentees can subscribe to one or more mentors
-- vote mentors
+- rating mentors
-- find mentors
+- searching for mentors
-- ask questions
+- asking questions (creating a chat thread)
-- reply to questions
+- replying to a chat thread

 ## Brief
-- Build a full-stack application by making your own backend and your own front-end
+- Build a full-stack application by making your own back end and your own front end
-- Use a Python Django API using Django REST Framework to serve your data from a Postgres database
+- Use a Python Django API to serve your data from a Postgres database
-- Create a front-end built with React
+- Create a front end built with React
-- Be deployed online and accesible to the public
+- Deploy the app with Heroku

 ## Technologies Used